 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

 Porcelain tiles are a beautiful flooring option.
-Their moisture retaining and non-sticking dust resistance gives them a shiny surface.
+Their moisture-retaining and dust-resistant properties give them a shiny surface.
 But with time even the shine fades away.
-Every time the shine fades away you cannot just uproot them right, and start fixing new tiles?
-Thus, let’s shine them again!
+Every time the shine fades away you cannot just uproot them and start fixing new tiles, right?
+Thus, let’s get them to shine again!

 At every different home flooring, there are different types of porcelain floorings available.
 Some have Polished/Glazed porcelain tiles; Unpolished/Unglazed porcelain tiles; and Textured porcelain tiles.
-All these three variations of porcelains have an approach to clean them.
+These three variations of porcelain require different cleaning approaches.

-2. Next use a nylon brush or an old toothbrush, moving it in a circular motion to clear the dark spots and stubborn dirt.
-An old toothbrush is mostly recommended than a newer one because a toothbrush after usage becomes softer.
 Now, clean the floor with a brush with hot water.
 Remember always first dampen the floor and then use a brush.
-Even the usage of an old brush on a dry floor can possibly leave scratches on your tiles.
+Even the usage of an old brush on a dry floor can leave scratches on your tiles.